 - Creating New Diagnosis Parachute Packs for families receiving a new diagnosis of TSC

 - Development of a SEALS Genetic Diagnostic Laboratory, the first laboratory in Australia to offer genetic testing for TSC

 - Launching the In Safe Hands Education Resources to help teachers and educators understand how TSC may affect how a child learns.

 - mTOR inhibitor medicines for TSC added to the PBS (Australian Pharmaceutical Benefits Scheme).TSA led the consumer advocacy project to help decision makers understand the impact this medicine can have on those living with TSC.

-To find out more about how your donations make a difference, click here to read our latest annual report.
+To find out more about how your dsupport make a difference, click here to read our latest annual report.